jyurko/INFSCI_2595_Fall_2019/week_04/lecture_08_github.md

 Ultimately, in order to compare models we need to assess *performance*.
 We must consider accuracy, how well does the model "fit" the data?
 However, there is more to performance that simply reproducing the exact response values within the training set.
 We need to consider if the model will *generalize*, and understand if a model is too *complex*.

 We will introduce these concepts with our simple quadratic example.
-We will compare an intercept only model up to and including a fifth order polynomial.
-We will therefore build and compare *6* different models!
+We will compare an intercept only model up to and including an eighth order polynomial.
+We will therefore build and compare *9* different models!

 ### Predictor design matrix